 For example, your lender will ask about your money “in the bank” and whether it’s from your job; or, from a 401(k) withdrawal; or, from a cash gift for downpayment; or, from some other source.

 The funds will be verified with bank statements.

 Your lender will also ask to review your most recent W-2s and tax returns in order to confirm your “eligible income”.
 This figure is then compared to your credit report to determine your personal debt-to-income (DTI) ratio.

-Debt-to-income is a key mortgage qualification standard.
+is a key mortgage qualification standard.

 Buyers with a debt-to-income ratio below 40% may be eligible for all available loan types include conventional financing, FHA and VA mortgages, and USDA.
 However, buyers with a DTI between 40-45% may be limited to products via the FHA or VA.

 "Sellers don't consider offers from people who haven't taken the time to determine if they can even get approved for a loan in the first place."